yerboygiles/OIT-AUVSIR-RoverSub/README.md

 **Arduino Mega** - Hardpoint Control, Sensor Interpretation, Communication

    The Arduino requires the run_on_mega_v2.ino uploaded to it, either through the Rpi or another computer.
 This lets it communicate via serial with the rPi so we can send specific commands between the two boards.
 Currently, the rPi polls the Arduino for Gyro data, and also sends stop/start signals to hard reset/initialize the thrusters.
 It also can request setting changes on the arduino for certain values, such as max power, but more options are to come in the future for most anything that will need during-mission tuning.
 It can also send coordinates for the left/right robotic arms to set their endpoints to, as well as opening/closing the grippers(hands).

 **Raspberry Pi 3B+/4B+** - Mission Control, Vision, Logging, Data Management/Processing

    The rPi is running a much larger system than the Arduino, currently through Python, but our Software member Tyler Lucas is working on the eventual transition to C/C++.
 This will make the current code even lower-impact, but the Python application works great for now.
 The rPi communicates with the Arduino, stereo cameras, and an IMU.

 **9 DOF Sensor - BN055, PhidgetSpatial 1042_0** - Gyro, Magnometer,
 Accelerometer

-   We are currently using two separate IMUs, the PhidgetSpatial 1042_0, and the generic adafruit BN055.
+   We are currently using two separate IMUs, the PhidgetSpatial 1042_0, the witmotion WT161P accelerometer/tilt sensor, and the adafruit BN055.
 The BN055 has been giving us '*good enough*' data, but the PhidgetSpatial is meant to be the main IMU, as it's more reliable, has its own API, and was more expensive.
 The code running on the sub has the ability to use either independently, error check between two BN055s, or manage a queen/drone system between the PhidgetSpatial and the BN055s.
-As the Arduino manages BN055 data interpretation, the rPi manages the PhidgetSpatial, so if one board goes down or has issue communicating with its connected IMU, there are "backup plans" embedded into the mission control.
+As the Arduino manages BN055 data interpretation, the rPi manages the PhidgetSpatial, so if one board goes down or has issue communicating with its connected IMU, there are actual "backup plans" embedded into the mission control.

 **Electrical Management/Organization** -

    The Raspberry Pi is the brains of the entire operation, so most everything will have/has a line to it.
 The Arduino is connected directly with tx/rx wires between the Raspberry Pi.
-There are two voltage regulators that manage 5V source going to both the Raspberry Pi and Arduino, respectively
+There are two voltage regulators that manage 5V source going to both the Raspberry Pi and Arduino, respectively.

+   In the 2022 RoverSub, we will be using the NVIDIA Jetson Nano instead of the Raspberry pi

 ***II.
 Software Environment***

    Pretty much all the application code is written in Python, so it is pretty proficient at handling lots of advanced computation, organization, and interfacing with other things, even hardware.
 I have the program set up in a sort of tree that flows upward from a starting program to another program, to another program, and branches out to other hardware and software based on what is required/asked of the program.
 This is meant to provide a platform for future development that will eventually allow for multi-platform applications.
 Pretty much, I want the code to be reconfigurable to the extent that it can run on anything, and do anything(within reason).
    Future projects in AUVSIR won't be just limited to submarines and rovers, so I want this application to be very adaptable in the future, and is also being worked on to translate from Python -> C++ so it can possibly run on even more hardware.

    Phidget22.Phidget - (Phidget22 gyro libraries)